Block the Qt GUI Thread or How Not to Do Things

 sys.exit(app.exec())

-Threads of execution let you execute your code concurrently sharing the program memory and other resources and are represented in Qt by the QThread class.
+Threads of execution let you execute your code concurrently while sharing the program memory and other resources.
 There are two use cases for threads:

-We’ll focus on the second one but first let’s see what a nonresponsive Qt Gui looks like.
-To demonstrate a long lasting task that blocks the Gui
+In the following examples we’ll focus on the second one but first let’s demonstrate the problem ans see what a non-responsive Qt Gui looks like.
+To block the Qt Gui

-1. Create the task.
-In the example we use os.walk() and a blocking (“tight”) for loop to search the file system for a bogus file.
-We also try to report progress after each file using a custom Qt signal.
+.
 This does not work because the loop blocks the Qt event loop and no signals are sent or events processed until the loop exits.
-The loop is executed in the main application thread (also called the Gui thread) so the whole application becomes nonresponsive - it freezes and you can’t even close it.
+The loop is executed in the main application thread (also called the Gui thread) so the whole application becomes nonresponsive - it freezes and you can’t even close it. -